kylejaster/CiviMobile/README.txt

 - being able to log a meeting (activity)
 - being able to add a contact (name, organisation, email, phone)

+DEV & Git
+We are using a submodule for jquery-mobile (the 1. branch, beta1 as I'm writing it) so beside the usual
+$git clone
+you'll need
+$git submodule init

+and beside
+$git pull
+you need to run
+$git submodule updatee

+Warning: It seems that jquery-1.5.min.js is missing from the repo (on my TODO)

 TODO: